 Breastfeeding starts before birth.
 Eating a healthy balanced diet and staying well-hydrated are paramount to breastfeeding.
 Expectant mothers must be educated about breastfeeding including its challenges and potential dangers, not to scare them but to prepare them and develop solutions before the problems occur.
 Parents need to understand the gravity of the situation and be active participants in the care of their newborn.
 Here are a few strategies for new mothers to keep in mind:

 · Breastfeed within an hour of delivery to make it the first experience the newborn has of feeding.

 · Go to breastfeeding class during your hospital stay so a lactation consultant can observe you breastfeed your newborn.
 The importance of this cannot be overstated.
 The lactation consultant will detect any problems and help you then and there.
-Lactation consultants are great resources so utilize them!
+Lactation consultants are great resources, so utilize them!

 · Know your newborn’s daily weight during your hospital stay.
 Weight loss > 7% of birth weight signifies breastfeeding problems and requires prompt evaluation according to AAP guidelines.

-· Discuss Vitamin D supplementation for your newborn with your paediatrician.
-Vitamin D supplementation of 400IU daily is recommended for all exclusively breastfed newborns beginning at hospital discharge .
+· Discuss Vitamin D supplementation for your newborn with your pediatrician.
+Vitamin D supplementation of 400 IU daily is recommended for all exclusively breastfed newborns beginning at hospital discharge .